ehud101/ROBIL/README.md

 # Robil over ROS2 guide
-The following will guide you with running Robil project in two states:
+The following are the steps for running the Robil project in two modes:
 1. With HECTOR-SLAM
-Since HECTOR is built to work in ROS1, This will require you to have both ROS1 and ROS2 environments and run the ROS1_Bridge package. so you must have both ROS versions installed on your machine.
+Since HECTOR is meant to work on top of ROS1, This will require you to have both ROS1 and ROS2 environments and run the ROS1_Bridge package. so you must have both ROS versions installed on your machine.
-2. All native ROS2 packages, including the ROS2 SLAM package --> SLAM Toolbox.
+2. With SLAM Toolbox a native ROS2 packages.

 # 1. Running Robil with HECTOR-SLAM and ROS-Bridge
-Since we are required to run both versions simultaneously, we must make sure that each terminal is set with **only one** of the versions environment (exept the ros_bridge).
+Since we are required to run both versions simultaneously, we must make sure that each terminal's environment is set with only **one** of the versions (exept the one running ROS Bridge).
 It should be absolutely clean from the other ones.
-Therefore, make sure that your terminal is not automatically set with any of ROS's environment variables. means that when you open a new terminal and check the current environment, none is related to ROS.
+Therefore, make sure that your terminal is not automatically set with none of ROS's environment variables.
+Means that when you open a new terminal and check the current environment, no variable is related to ROS.

-if it is set automatically try the flollowing:
+If it is set automatically try the flollowing:
-1. Remove any source command of ROS setup file from .bashrc file or any other file of this kind.
+1. Remove any source command of ROS setup file from the .bashrc file or any other file of this kind.
-2. Check the folder **opt/ros/(your ROS version)/etc/catkin/profile.d**
+2. Check the folder **opt/ros/(your ROS distro)/etc/catkin/profile.d**
-This folder might be one of the places the o.s is looking for initial setting of environment variables.
+This folder might be one of the places the Linux is looking for initial setting of environment variables.

-Once the terminals are clean follow these steps:
+Once the terminals are clean, follow these steps:
 1. clone/download this repository (https://github.com/ehud101/ROBIL.git).
 This repository contains 4 important file groups: